 Do you want to learn to dive in Egypt?
 The Red Sea is a classic scuba diving destination, famous for thriving coral reefs, solemn shipwrecks, and powerful pelagics including sharks.
 And, while many divers are drawn to the currents and super-sized wildlife, some areas also boast calm conditions and great visibility – ideal for beginners, and the reason why so many students come here to learn.
 New divers are spoilt for choice with a variety of exciting destinations perfect for learning or continuing their underwater education.

-Keep reading for all the essential information you’ll need to start planning your trip, and take the first step on your scuba adventure.
+Keep reading for all the essential information you’ll need before learning to dive in Egypt's Red Sea.

 First made famous by Jacques Cousteau, Egypt's Red Sea is one of the planet's most exciting diving destinations.
 This region boasts nearly every underwater environment you can imagine, as well as lovely seaside resorts and a wealth of land-based cultural attractions, including the Great Sphinx, the pyramids of Giza, and Cairo's Egyptian Museum, along with less crowded sites like Mt Sinai, the Valley of the Kings, and St. Catherine's Monastery.